Updated October 12, 2022

 For health care workers and laboratory staff at high risk of exposure to mpox cases, pre-exposure prophylaxis (PrEP) is recommended.

 On August 12, 2022, PHAC released a Statement from the Chief Public Health Officer of Canada which stated that to date, the Government of Canada has deployed over 99,000 doses of Imvamune vaccine to provinces and territories and is working to secure future supplies of both vaccines and therapeutics while providing treatment for case management.
 As of August 11, 2022 , over 50,000 Canadians have now been vaccinated.

 On August 24, 2022, the World Health Organization released an updated interim guidance on immunizations.
 The suspected case definition has been updated to include known contacts with prodromal signs or symptoms.
 Both suspected and probable case definitions now include additional clinical characteristics such as mucosal lesions.

-At the press conference following the 2nd Emergency Meeting on July 23, 2022, the Director of the World Health Organization (WHO) declared the current monkeypox outbreak to be a public health emergency of international concern (PHEIC).
-The Public Health Agency of Canada (PHAC) provides the most recent update of reported monkeypox cases across provinces and territories in Canada.
+At the press conference following the 2nd Emergency Meeting on July 23, 2022, the Director of the World Health Organization (WHO) declared the current mpox outbreak to be a public health emergency of international concern (PHEIC).
+The Public Health Agency of Canada (PHAC) provides the most recent update of reported mpox cases across provinces and territories in Canada.
 The Centers for Disease Control and Prevention (CDC) provides a summary of the confirmed cases in the United States and worldwide.